Corneal Collagen Cross-Linking for Keratoconus

 Follow-up care provided at Scleral Lens and Keratoconus Center at Issaquah Eyeworks includes three main objectives, of which the speedy healing of the corneal surface is primary.
 Generally, patients are prescribed temporary soft contact lenses to protect the eye surface during the healing process.
 The lenses also serve the purpose of minimizing potential pain.

-To prevent infections, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.
+To prevent infections, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.

 Who Can Undergo Corneal Collagen Cross-Linking?